Sam Nunberg on Mueller, His Media Spree, and His Message for Trump

 But —

 I wanna know!
 Here’s what I wanna know!
 And I think in the interest of transparency we should know what Brad Parscale took from the 2016 campaign and if he gave any money to Jared Kushner.
-[Parscale was the 2016 campaign’s digital media director, and was just hired to manage Trump’s re-election bid.]
+[Parscale was the 2016 campaign’s digital media director, and was just hired to manage Trump’s reelection bid.]
 I just wanna know it!
 Maybe I’m wrong!
 Who knows.

 When you say that you haven’t spoken to Trump in a very long time, do you mean, like, weeks, months?